-Purposeful fatigue: How Data Can Put The Coach and Athlete At Ease.
+Purposeful Fatigue: How Data Can Put The Coach and Athlete At Ease.

 An adequate training plan in weightlifting commonly requires periods of training that will likely attenuate components of performance that are associated with sporting success.
 For instance, brief periods (~1-2 weeks)...